 Hiram is a very small city located in the state of Georgia.
 With a population of 5,080 people and six constituent neighborhoods, Hiram is the 154th largest community in Georgia.
 Much of the housing stock in Hiram was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Hiram economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Hiram, where the median household income is $76,051.00.

 Hiram is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hiram is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hiram who work in office and administrative support (22.98%), sales jobs (16.04%), and management occupations (12.68%).
+There are especially a lot of people living in Hiram who work in office and administrative support (15.19%), sales jobs (9.95%), and healthcare (8.39%).

 Also of interest is that Hiram has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hiram in 2010 was $28,709, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,836 for a family of four.
-However, Hiram contains both very wealthy and poor people as well.
+The per capita income in Hiram in 2018 was $34,824, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,296 for a family of four.

-Hiram is a very ethnically-diverse city.
+Hiram is an extremely ethnically-diverse city.
 The people who call Hiram home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hiram residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hiram include English, German, Dutch, and Polish.
+The greatest number of Hiram residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Hiram include German, African, Irish, Nigerian, and Scottish.

 The most common language spoken in Hiram is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include French and Spanish.